Technorely/tendermint/docs/interviews/tendermint-bft.md

 **CC**: What is a persistent peer?

-**ZM**: It's a list of peer identities, which you will try to establish connection to them, in case connection is broken, Tendermint will automatically try to reestablish connection.
+**ZM**: It's a list of peer identities, which you will try to establish connection to them, in case connection is broken, Tenderely will automatically try to reestablish connection.
 These are important peers, you will really try persistently to establish connection to them.
 For other peers, you just drop it and try from your address book to connect to someone else.
 The address book is a